toine512/matrix_reloaded_ctrl/README.md

   </tbody>
 </table>

-> [!NOTE]
-> The clear command implemented in the matrix display firmware (`GET /clear` endpoint) empties its queue and sets the display to black.
-If you only want to black out currently displayed image, pause this app using the command and send a black image in priority mode to the display (`POST /image-prio` endpoint).
-Then operation can be resumed.

 ### Human commands

 Although the command interface is meant for machine control, terminal-friendly features are provided for debug and exploration purposes.